A variational principle for a non-integrable model: Proof of the variational principle

-Now, let us estimate how many different geodesics~$\mathbf{g}$ can exist.
-On~$S_n$ there are less than~$d^{n^{m-1}}$ possible distinct boundary graph homomorphisms.
-Hence, the number of possible distinct geodesics is also bounded by~$d^{n^{m-1}}$.
-All, in all, we obtain from Theorem~\ref{geodesic_square} that
+We start with showing that the entropic effect of having different geodesic segments~$\mathbf{s}$ is negligible.
+Therefore, let us estimate how many different geodesic segment~$\mathbf{s}$ can exist.
+On~$\partial \Delta_n$ there are less than~$d^{n^{m-1}}$ possible distinct boundary graph homomorphisms.
+Hence, the number of possible distinct geodesic segments is also bounded by~$d^{n^{m-1}}=\theta(n^m)$, which is of lower order.\\

-where we have chosen~$n\geq n_0$ large enough in the last step.
-The reverse inequality easily follows from Theorem~\ref{geodesic_square}, by underestimating the elements in~$\mathit{H}$ i.e.